 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads, unofficial activation and updating tools.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing Trojans and malware infections can be installed together with a ransomware infection.|

 |Malware Removal (Windows)||

-Suspicious and/or irrelevant emails should not be opened, especially any files (or links) present in them - as that can result in a malware infection.
-It is recommended to only use official and verified download channels.
-It is just as important to activate and update products with tools/functions provided by genuine developers, as opposed to with high-risk illegal activation tools ("cracks") and third party updaters.
 To ensure device and user safety, it is paramount to have a reputable anti-virus/anti-spyware suite installed.
-Furthermore, this software must be kept up-to-date, used to run regular system scans and to remove detected/potential threats.
-If your computer is already infected with Mado, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.
+Keep this software up to date and use it to run regular system scans for the removal of detected/potential threats.
+If your computer is already infected with Mado, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate this ransomware.

-Text presented in Mado ransomware's text file ("_readme.txt"):
+Text presented in Mado ransomware text file ("_readme.txt"):